BretStateham/headlesspi/README.md

 1. From the command prompt run the following two commands to enable ssh & vnc (or optionally run just the command for the interface you want to enable )

     > **Note**: You can also enable the interfaces interactively by just running `sudo raspi-config`, navigating to `5 Interfacing Options` and iteratively selecting and enabling each interface.
 The commands below just allow you to do it more directly and without any manual interaction required.
+See the [raspi-config source code](https://github.com/raspberrypi-ui/rc_gui/blob/master/src/rc_gui.c#L23-L70) for other possible commands:

     ```bash
     # Enable the ssh interface on the pi